At Cogenhoe Primary School, we strive to ensure that pupils secure their key skills in Literacy through exciting and engaging learning opportunities.

 Our Phonic teaching happens on a daily basis and is taught in small groups, so that it is reactive to the changing needs of learners.
 We use the Letters & Sounds programme to ensure the progressive development of skills, so that pupils can decode effectively.
 In their Literacy learning; pupils are provided with the opportunity to develop and embed these key skills.

 Independent reading books support children at an individual level and are carefully chosen by teachers to aid and challenge our pupils.
-We use a variety of different materials to enable our children to develop a love of reading, although many of our books are from the Oxford Tree Reading Scheme.
+We use a variety of different materials to enable our children to develop a love of reading.

 As a school we recognise that reading is fundamental to the writing process, as children can only write successfully if they have a full understanding of the features of specific genres.
 Therefore, there is a strong emphasis on using children’s knowledge of texts type and language to promote good writing skills.
 Through exciting contexts and stimulating experiences, children are actively encouraged to develop their own style of writing.
 Throughout the school, visual stimulus and drama are used to inspire children’s imaginations to write.
 In addition to support the writing process, teachers model examples of effective writing so children can be successful in their own endeavours to become highly skilled writers.
 The effective use of good vocabulary is highly encouraged and the children have opportunities to apply these skills throughout the curriculum.

 Our pupils understanding of sentence structure and grammar is an important feature of the children’s Literacy learning.
 As a school, we believe that for children to be successful, grammar and punctuation, along with excellent spelling, should be embedded in all subjects not just taught discretely.

 Weekly Spelling and Handwriting